MDBAuth/HydroBOT_website/developer.md

 To install poetry, follow the [docs](https://python-poetry.org/docs/), with some more step-by-step and issue-solving [in my notes](https://galenholt.github.io/RpyEnvs/python_setup.html)

-Once poetry is installed, cd to the repo and:

-To ensure we have the venv in the project, set `poetry config virtualenvs.in-project true`

-`poetry config virtualenvs.prefer-active-python true`, which doesn't seem to work, so then run

-`poetry env use 3.11` or whatever version is in the lock

-then `poetry install`.

-To create the python environment from the `pyproject.toml` and `poetry.lock` files, run `poetry install`.

-To add python packages, use `poetry add packagename`.
-Then, committing the `toml`and `lock`files will let others rebuild the environment.

-To add a specific version, `poetry add packagename==1.0.1`.
-This is sometimes necessary with things like py-ewr that change frequently.

-To call the python from R, as long as the venv is in the base project directory, {reticulate} seems to find it.
-Otherwise, need to tell it where it is with `reticulate::use_virtualenv`.
-There's more detail about this sort of thing in the developer note in {werptoolkitr}- here, the venv is in the outer directory and just works.

-**ON AZURE**- when you first start a vscode session, the bash at the bottom does not use the poetry environment, and so if you try to install or use werptoolkitr, it will try to auto-build one with the right dependencies using miniconda (or just fail with cryptic errors).
-That might work (but usually doesn't).
-Instead, *start a new bash terminal*, which will activate the venv, and open R from there.
-At that point, installing werptoolkitr (or `renv::restore()` generally), and using the code should work.

 ## R

 Use `rig` to manage R versions.
-See developer note for {werptoolkitr} and [my notes](https://galenholt.github.io/RpyEnvs/rig.html)
+See developer note for [{werptoolkitr}](https://github.com/MDBAuth/WERP_toolkit) and [my notes](https://galenholt.github.io/RpyEnvs/rig.html)

 Use `renv` to manage R environments.
-See the developer note for {werptoolkitr}.
+See the developer note for [{werptoolkitr}](https://github.com/MDBAuth/WERP_toolkit).

 The EWR tool is written in python, and so while we have wrapped the necessary functions in the [{werptoolkitr}](https://github.com/MDBAuth/WERP_toolkit) R package, we need to be careful about data type translations.
 To have an R object that works as a dict in python, for example, use a named list (see a few more translation options at [my github](https://galenholt.github.io/RpyEnvs/R_py_type_passing.html)).
 The names can be quoted or unquoted; keep quoted to be most like python specs.

-### werptoolkitr
+### werptoolkitr updates

-We expect that {werptoolkitr} will change frequently since we're simultaneously developing it.
+We expect that [{werptoolkitr}](https://github.com/MDBAuth/WERP_toolkit) will change frequently since we're simultaneously developing it.
 To reload and rebuild, there are several options, ranging from more structured (github) to local package install, to just loading the scripts into memory for rapid changes.
 Note that while the `load_all` option is tempting and very useful, it often works differently than a real package install and so all code should be tested with one of the other two methods.
-By default, this loads from `master`, include `ref = BRANCH_NAME` to install from a branch.
+By default, this loads from `master`, include the argument `ref = BRANCH_NAME` to install from a branch.
+For `devtools::install_git()` to work with SSH, first install the {git2r} package (though even this doesn't work in R 4.3).

 ```
 ## GITHUB INSTALL

-# HTTPS
-credentials::set_github_pat()
-devtools::install_github("MDBAuth/WERP_toolkit", ref = 'BRANCH_NAME', subdir = 'werptoolkitr', force = TRUE)

-# SSH
+# SSH- preferred

-devtools::install_git("git@github.com:MDBAuth/WERP_toolkit.git", ref = 'master', subdir = 'werptoolkitr', force = TRUE, upgrade = 'ask')
+devtools::install_git("git@github.com:MDBAuth/WERP_toolkit.git", ref = 'master', force = TRUE, upgrade = 'ask')

 ## LOCAL INSTALL- easier for quick iterations, but need a path.
 devtools::install_local("path/to/WERP_toolkit/werptoolkitr", force = TRUE)